ABOUT DR. DAVID S. RICKETTS

 David believes that the creative mind is not limited to a single discipline.

 An avid tenor saxophone player, David has performed for international audiences.
-On the creative side, he creates fine furniture and sculpture by hand, bringing out the complexity and beauty of natural materials.
+On the creative side, he creates fine furniture and sculptures by hand, bringing out the complexity and beauty of natural materials.
 He also travels extensively, and has sailed from Nova Scotia to the Bahamas, including a month aboard the Barque Picton Castle, a traditional sail training Tall Ship.